 Prior to spring growth, prune out the dead, diseased or insect-infested wood to reduce pest problems during the growing season.
 Pruning helps to increase air movement within the tree canopy.
-This reduces the amount of time foliage remains wet from rain or dew and also lessens the likelihood of diseases that could develop under wet conditions.
+Thus reducing the amount of time foliage remains wet from rain or dew and also lessens the likelihood of diseases that could develop under wet conditions.
 You also will get better spray coverage in an open canopy than a heavily shaded one.

 Pruning also helps to promote high-quality fruit production.
 Moderate pruning each year helps to open up the tree or plant and allows sunlight to penetrate the plant canopy, thus encouraging formation of fruit buds for next year’s crop and promoting high quality fruit for this year.